zulki21/rail-nl/README.md

 The most important goal for this case is to design an optimized route for intercitytrains.
 This case consists (out) of two parts.

-### Part one North- and South-Holland
+### Part one (North- and South-Holland)

-In part one the assignment is to optimize the quality of the routes (north- and south-Holland only) by adhering to a number of restrictions.
+In part one the assignment is to optimize the quality of the routes of north- and south-Holland by adhering to a number of restrictions.
 These restrictions are:

 - a maximum number of 7 routes
 - a timeframe of 2 hours